junxit/us-congress-bills-112/metadata.md

 - 2012-05-09 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Intelligence (Permanent Select), and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-05-09 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Intelligence (Permanent Select), and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-05-09 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Intelligence (Permanent Select), and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-06-14 — Referred to the Subcommittee on Counterterrorism and Intelligence.
+- 2012-06-14 — Referred to the Subcommittee on Oversight, Investigations, and Management.
+- 2012-09-28 — Amendment (A001) offered by Mr. Lewis (CA). (consideration: CR H6293-6296; text: CR H6293-6296)
+- 2012-09-28 — Amendment agreed to by House: On agreeing to the Lewis (CA) amendment (A001) Agreed to without objection.
+- 2012-09-28 — Committee on Homeland Security discharged.
+- 2012-09-28 — Committee on Homeland Security discharged.
+- 2012-09-28 — Committee on Intelligence (Permanent) discharged.
+- 2012-09-28 — Committee on Intelligence (Permanent) discharged.
+- 2012-09-28 — Committee on Oversight and Government discharged.
+- 2012-09-28 — Committee on Oversight and Government discharged.
+- 2012-09-28 — Considered by unanimous consent. (consideration: CR H6286-6296; text as received in House: CR H6286-6293)
+- 2012-09-28 — House amendment agreed to: On agreeing to the Lewis (CA) amendment (A001) Agreed to without objection.
+- 2012-09-28 — House amendment offered
+- 2012-09-28 — House amendment offered/reported by: Amendment (A001) offered by Mr. Lewis (CA).(consideration: CR H6293-6296; text: CR H6293-6296)
+- 2012-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-28 — Mr. Lewis (CA) asked unanimous consent to discharge from committee and consider.
+- 2012-09-28 — On agreeing to the Lewis (CA) amendment (A001) Agreed to without objection.
+- 2012-09-28 — On passage Passed without objection.
+- 2012-09-28 — Passed/agreed to in House: On passage Passed without objection.
+- 2012-09-28 — RESERVATION OF OBJECTION - Mr. Van Hollen reserved the right to object to the unanimous consent request.
+Subsequently, the reservation was withdrawn.